kingsofwartools/listbuilder/README.md

 ## TODOS:

 ### Functionality
--incantation of the tempest
+- incantation of the tempest
--legendary upgrade with choice of different types of upgrade/effect, eg. varangur devoted icon ('sharesLimitWith') -things where an option disallows a particular other option/options -things where an option disallows artefacts
+- legendary upgrade with choice of different types of upgrade/effect, eg. varangur devoted icon ('sharesLimitWith')
+- things where an option disallows a particular other option/options
+- things where an option disallows artefacts
--things where an option on one unit is an upgrade for another unit (including making them not irregular / removing their limit)
+- things where an option on one unit is an upgrade for another unit (including making them not irregular / removing their limit)
--limits other than [1] eg. night raiders upgrade -exchange things for other things
+- limits other than [1] eg. night raiders upgrade
+- exchange things for other things
--artefact limitations eg. taken on individuals only
+- artefact limitations eg. taken on individuals only

 ### Admin
 -second check formation spells